Help shape Milton's future!

-Launched in July 2019, We Make Milton is a multi-year Official Plan review and update.
+Launched in July 2019, We Make Milton is a multi-year process to review and update the Town’s Official Plan.
 Each stage strives to engage the public, so that the new Official Plan reflects the needs of our community.

 Stages and status